mncc8337/chromium-artwork-fetcher/README.md

 - open browser and go to `chrome://extensions`
 - enable `Developer mode` and `load unpacked` `./extension`. copy the extension ID
 - run `./install.py EXTENSION_ID` with `EXTENSION_ID` being the copied ID mentioned above
+- reload the extension and then the browser
 - ???

 # TODO